insomnimus/tidy-sys/readme.md

 - Optimization level matching the rust build's opt-level (overwritten with `CFLAGS` and `TIDY_SYS_CFLAGS`)

 ## Setting Build Options
-This crate respects the standard environment variables used by C compilers and related tools, such as `CC`, `CFLAGS`, `LD` and etc.
+This crate respects the standard environment variables used by C compilers and related tools, such as `CC`, `CFLAGS`, `LD` etc.

 In addition, you can set the `TIDY_SYS_CFLAGS` environment variable; the values will be appended to `CFLAGS` while building Tidy.